Puebllo/node_pir_led_pwm/Readme.md

 Prerequisites:
 - ESP8266 with atleast 1MB flash - Wemos D1 Lite / NodeMCU 1.0 / Bare ESP07 module
-	-consider module with external antenna, if Wi-Fi signal is weak in desired controller location
+  - consider module with external antenna, if Wi-Fi signal is weak in desired controller location
 - 12V Power Supply (Amps depending on used led strip)
 - PIR HC-SR501 (AM312 should also work but not tested)
 - 1x N-Mosfet IRLZ44N (IRF520N will also work)